-This service area aligns with DARS' mission to foster the independence and well-being of older Virginians and supports their caregivers.
+This service area aligns with DARS' mission to foster the independence and wellbeing of older Virginians and supports their caregivers.

-The elderly in poverty often struggle to balance paying for shelter, food, and medical needs - including prescription drugs.
-Often nutrition is neglected because of the cost or inability of the elderly to care for their own needs due to physical frailty or mental well being such as depression.
-The Seniors Farmers' Market Nutrition Program provides access to low income-older individuals to fresh Virginia grown fruits and vegetables when in season.
+Older adults living in poverty often struggle to balance paying for shelter, food, and medical needs including prescription drugs.
+Often nutrition is neglected because of the cost or inability of these individuals to care for their own needs due to physical frailty, health issues, such as depression, or cognitive impairments.
+The Seniors Farmers' Market Nutrition Program provides access to low income older individuals to fresh Virginia grown fruits and vegetables when in season.
 VDA issues coupons to participating AAAs to give to seniors that can be redeemed for fresh Virginia grown fruits and vegetables at local farmer's markets.
 Seniors benefit from eating fresh fruits and vegetables and nutrition education.
 Local farmers benefit from the purchases made by seniors.

-DARS has developed a Farmer Handbook and application.
-In cooperation with the Virginia Department of Agriculture and Consumer Services the program has been strengthened to ensure the farmers' markets are providing fresh-farm-grown fruits and vegetables.
+DARS has developed a Farmers' Handbook and application.
+In cooperation with the Virginia Department of Agriculture and Consumer Services the program has been strengthened to ensure the farmers' markets are providing freshfarmgrown fruits and vegetables.

 There are several factors that can significantly impact the program.
-This includes amount of funding through the Department of Agriculture, the number of Farmers' Markets that participate, and the seasonal harvest.
+This includes the amount of funding through the U.S. Department of Agriculture, the Farmers' Markets that participate, and the seasonal harvest.